KlemenDEV/VisionDrone/BUILDING.md

 # Pi config.txt

-Make sure to disable tty in boot command so boot messages are not printed to serial.
+Make sure to disable console=serial0,115200 in boot command so boot messages are not printed to serial.

 ```
 # Pi camera